Browse Results

 Six Muslim teens are falsely accused of a deadly attack in this timely and harrowing examination of America&’s justice system, perfect for fans of Angie Thomas and Samira Ahmed.
 As fireworks pop off at a rowdy Fourth of July bonfire party, an explosion off the California coast levels an oil rig—resulting in chaos and worse, murder.
 At the center are six Muslim teens - six patriots, six strangers, and six suspects.
 An old soul caught in the wrong place.
 An aspiring doctor.
 An influencer with a reputation to protect.
 A perfect daughter with secrets to hide.
 A soccer star headed for Stanford.
 An immigrant in love.
 Each with something to hide and everything to lose.
 Faced with accusations of terrorism, The Six are caught in a political game that will pit them against each other in exchange for exoneration.
 They must choose: frame each other to guarantee their own independence or expose their secrets to earn back freedom for them all.

-Heiress Takes All (Heiress Takes All #1)
+Heiress Takes All (Heiress Heists #1)

 by Emily Wibberley Austin Siegemund-Broka